wavefrontHQ/docs/pages/doc/integrations.md

 ## More Info

 * Don't see the integration you are looking for?
 Have a look at [Set Up Data Ingestion](wavefront_data_ingestion.html) and at [Data Format](wavefront_data_format.html).
-* On our [VMware Aria Operations for Applications](https://tanzu.vmware.com/observability) pages we have several blog posts with use cases and background info:
+* On our [Tanzu Observability](https://tanzu.vmware.com/observability) pages we have several blog posts with use cases and background info:
   - [Google Cloud Monitoring Using Wavefront Metrics-Driven Analytics](https://tanzu.vmware.com/content/vmware-tanzu-observability-blog/google-cloud-monitoring-using-wavefront-metrics-driven-analytics)
   - [Monitor MongoDB Metrics for Better Scaling and Optimized Database Performance](https://tanzu.vmware.com/content/vmware-tanzu-observability-blog/monitor-mongodb-metrics-for-better-scaling-and-optimized-database-performance)
   - [Monitoring Apache HTTP Server with Wavefront Metrics-Driven Analytics](https://tanzu.vmware.com/content/vmware-tanzu-observability-blog/monitoring-apache-http-server-with-wavefront-metrics-driven-analytics)